galacticcouncil/apps/README.md

 # Galactic Apps

-Collection of views & components for seamless interaction with HydraDX & Basilisk chains.
+Collection of views & components for seamless interaction with Hydration & Basilisk chains.

 ## Project Structure